Deploying customized jobs

 kubectl apply -f flinkdeployment_demo.yaml

-A secure SSL connection is enabled between Flink and the database.
+A secure SSL connection is enabled between Flink and your API server or the database.

 Troubleshooting